jeff-boykin/portfolio/README.md

 # Sample Portfolio

-A small example of various work products created as a lead instructional designer and learning architect.
+A small example of various work products created as a lead instructional designer and corporate learning architect.

 ## General Assembly